Things to do in Florence with Kids – That Parents will love too!

 If your little ones get tired however there is the option of the ATAF busses which are quite cheap too.
 And there are the famous Hop on Hop off busses that make it quite easy.

-What to see and do in Florence with Kids
+Things to do in Florence with Kids

 1. Take a family tour of the Uffizi Gallery